mtur2007/SetPrint/README.md

 - ## `set_collection` Method

-    The set_list method of the SetPrint class provides functionality to neatly arrange multi-dimensional lists and complex data structures, outputting them in a visually understandable format.
+    The set_collection method of the SetPrint class provides functionality to neatly arrange multi-dimensional lists and complex data structures, outputting them in a visually understandable format.
     By using this method, you can optimally format the data according to its dimensions.

    - #### Parameters